xvw/coers/README.md

 coers
 =====

-A small library for easy coersion in Erlang
+Coers is a very small library to provide small coersion on primitive type in Erlang.
+This library was built essentially for internal tools at derniercri.io

 Build
 -----